Error323/astroprog/10 Weeks/10 Week 1/20 Slides.md

-# Week 1 - Introduction and Pretest
+# Week 1 - Tuesday

 ### Who are we - Hi there!